mub2332/FIT-Honors-Monash/docs/SoftwareRequirementsSpecification.md

 <a name="filter-projects-alternatives"></a>
 ### Alternative Course of Events
+- If the filter returns no projects with all the keywords, return whichever has most of them

+<a name="filter-projects-exception"></a>
+### Exception Case
 - If there are no projects that fit the chosen categories, the system will display an appropriate message and ask the user to broaden the scope of the filter

 <a name="allocate-projects"></a>